Coronavirus (COVID-19) Preparedness Information Learn More

 June 18, 2019

 Although the disease has many complexities, Dr. Ismail says there are things people can do to reduce their risk of getting Alzheimer’s and other types of dementia — even if they have a family history of the disease.
-The solution is simple: exercise and eat a healthy diet that includes vegetables and less fatty foods.
+The solution is simple: exercise and eat a healthy diet that includes vegetables and fewer fatty foods.
 “Drinks lots of water and keep your blood pressure good,” he says.

-Dr. Ismail also suggests that people challenge their brains through using their problem-solving skills.
+Dr. Ismail also suggests that people challenge their brains through using problem-solving skills.
 “Do more puzzles.
 If you need to do a simple math calculation, do it on your own.
 Don’t use a calculator.
 If you are driving or walking, take a different route.
 Read more, color, paint, listen to music.
-All of these things will have a positive effect on your brain and keeps it healthy.”
+All of these things will have a positive effect on your brain and keep it healthy.”

-Dr. Asad Ismail, is also a diplomat for American Board of Neurology and Psychiatry, a diplomat for the American Board of Addiction Medicine, clinical assistant professor at Indiana University School of Medicine, and medical director at Wellstone Hospital.
+Dr. Asad Ismail is also a diplomat for American Board of Neurology and Psychiatry, a diplomat for the American Board of Addiction Medicine, clinical assistant professor at Indiana University School of Medicine, and medical director at Wellstone Hospital.